 Latest News Stories

-Here is the list of links to active houses and residence hall floors that dedicate themselves to living a more environmentally conscious lifestyle:
+Here is the list of links to active houses and residence hall floors that dedicate themselves to living a more environmentally conscious lifestyle:and residence hall floors as "sustainable".
+The students living in these houses and dorms make a commitment to improve their daily practices in a way that will reduce their impact on the environment.

 In this minor, students study how transnational migration, public policy, labor issues, global finance, environmental sustainability, and the arts are handled in major cities.
 Field trips in New York City and opportunities to travel to other American and foreign cities give students an intimate and hands-on approach to urban issues.
 To read more about this minor, click here.